MattSedmak/records-frontend/README.md

-You can visit the live site at [`records-frontend.vercel.app`](https://records-frontend.vercel.app).

 The backend is buit with Strapi CMS and is hosted on Heroku's hobby tier - this means that the Heroku server goes into sleep mode when it is not used.
 The first time you visit the site it may take a little while to load while the server 'wakes up'.
 Just refresh the browser and bob's your uncle!